top of page

 Dry eyes usually occurs in people who are otherwise healthy.
 It is more common in old age, because tear production decreases with age.
 In rare cases, it can be associated with rheumatoid arthritis, lupus erythematosus, Sjögren's syndrome and other similar diseases.
 It may also be caused by thermal or chemical burns, or (in epidemic cases) by adenoviruses.
 A number of studies have found that those with diabetes are more at risk for the disease.

 The best treatment strategies are designed to rehydrate the tears and eye surface.
 These include hypotonic, electrolyte-balanced lubricant eye drops, although these provide temporarily relief only.
 Other such treatment strategies also include omega-3 supplementation, punctal plugs (tiny, usually silicone plugs inserted into the tear ducts to prevent tear drainage, trapping tears in the eyes), and moist chamber spectacles.
 Avoiding environmental aggravation such as air conditioning, smoke and dust may help.
 Inflammation occurring in response to tears film hypertonicity can be suppressed by mild topical steroids or with immunosuppressants such as ciclosporin.
-Prescription eye drops Restasis claims to increase tear production over a period of time.
+Prescription eye drops like Restasis claim to increase tear production over a period of time.

 bottom of page